Day-fit/Florae/README.md

 ## License

-This project is licensed under the [BSD-3-Clause](./LICENSE) license.
+This project is licensed under the [Apache 2.0](./LICENSE) license.

 ---